 - Ten quizzes for a total of 10%.
 A quiz will be released when the lessons that it covers are expected to be completed by the students per the schedule.
-Each quiz is released on a Friday and due in ten days (on a Monday or the day after a holiday or recess).
-Quiz questions will be based on the slide materials and readings. - Seven required individual projects for a total of 80%: - Project #1: Use program analysis tools, e.g., AFL, and Angr, to find vulnerabilities in a program and produce exploits accordingly (10%) - Project #2: Use and extend the malware analysis and experiment environments on new malware families to enumerate the input conditions and behaviors of the malware.
-(10%) - Project #3: Implement a host-based intrusion detection system using system-call hooking.
-The system should be able to detect anomalous or known malicious system call sequences when a program is exploited or when a malware is executed.
-(10%) - Project #4: Using a virtualized malware experiment system, extend an open-source IDS to include a sandbox-based malware detection system, which can be based on the hostbased IDS in Project 3.
-That is, the IDS will automatically identify an attached executable in network traffic, send it to the sandbox for analysis and receive result from the sandbox.
-(10%) - Project #5: Implement a Service Worker script and exploit the vulnerable web HTTPS server to demonstrate some of the Service Worker Security concerns.
-(15%) - Project #6: Android Device Rooting attack: build and send Over-The-Air packet from Android Recovery OS to the host OS to inject malicious code into app\process in order to achieve privilege escalation attack and implement a malicious location app with the obtained root privilege.
-(15%) - Project #7: Use MLsploit to evaluate and improve a ML-based security model: build an anomaly detection model using system call sequence data, have MLsploit show evasion attacks, improve the model, and show existing attacks provided by MLsploit no longer work.
-(10%)

-- 10% exam: T/F and multiple-choice, close-everything, at the end of semester.
+Each quiz is released on a Friday and due in 1 week (on the following Friday).
+Quiz questions will be based on the slide materials and readings. - Five required individual projects for a total of 80%: - Project #1: vulnerability scanning and penetration test exploit a vulnerability of a network service (10%) - Project #2: advanced malware analysis iterative program analysis and debugging of malware (10%) - Project #3: advanced web security attacks and defenses (20%) - Project #4: network monitoring write NIDS rules to identify botnet traffic (20%) - Project #5: machine learning for security build normal traffic profile, design attacks to evade the model (20%) - 10% exam: T/F and multiple-choice, close-everything, at the end of semester.
 Exam questions are based on the slide materials and projects. - 5% extra credit: You can make one suggestion for each project.
 It can be about how to improve the write-up or any part of the project for future release.
-If we agree with your suggestion, you will receive one extra point. - You will be given Google form for each project.
-There is no regrade the extra credit submission.
+If we agree with your suggestion, you will receive one extra point.